Sailias/bitcoin_payable/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:  (I might be too lazy to update RubyGems all the time)

-    gem 'bitcoin_payable'
+    gem 'bitcoin_payable', git: 'https://github.com/Sailias/bitcoin_payable', branch: 'master'

 And then execute: